Phase Group Categories of Bimodule Quantum Channels: Acknowlednements

 \section{Acknowlednements}

 We would like to thank Ce Wang for providing useful literature on quantum Markov processes.
-L.~H., Z.~ L. and J.~W. were supported by grants from Beijing Institute of Mathematical Sciences and Applications.
-L.~H. and Z.~L. were supported by BMSTC and ACZSP (Grant No. Z221100002722017).
-C.~J. was supported by the Hebei Natural Science Foundation (No. A2023205045).
-Z.~L. was supported by NKPs (Grant no. 2020YFA0713000).
-Z. ~L. and ~J.W. were supported by Beijing Natural Science Foundation Key Program (Grant no. Z220002).
-J.~W. was supported by NSFC (Grant no. 12371124) and partially supported by NSFC (Grant no. 12031004).
+L. Huang, Z. Liu, and J. Wu were supported by grants from Beĳing Institute of Mathematical Sciences and Applications.
+C. Jiang was supported by Hebei Natural Science Foundation (No. A2023205045) and by National Natural Science Foundation of China (Grant No. 12471120).
+Z. Liu was supported by Beĳing Natural Science Foundation Key Program (Grant No. Z220002) and by Beĳing Natural Science Foundation (Grant No. Z221100002722017).
+J. Wu was supported by National Natural Science Foundation of China (Grant Nos.
+12371124 and 12031004).